Clement-4/langChain_with_js/readme.md

    $$;
   ```

-- Stuck at the Open AI key - free tier expired, but changed to the local modal
+- Stuck at the Open AI key - free tier expired, but changed to the local model

 ```
-locally login using hugginface-cli with the token
+locally login using hugginface-cli with the token with write access to upload the model

 use api and folder